imants-meidrops/test-task/README.md

 To shut down both servers press CTRL + C in the terminal window

-The web server can then be access at http://localhost:3000 There is only one page and it accepts a URL parameter, as such: http://localhost:3000/?goal=Break+100 or
+The web server can then be accessed at http://localhost:3000 There is only one page and it accepts a URL parameter, as such: http://localhost:3000/?goal=Break+100 or